rlbarter/superheat/README.md

 If you find any bugs, have any feature requests or feedback, please submit an issue.

-To download and install the package, use `devtools`:
+To download and install the development version of the package, use `devtools`:

 ``` r
 install.packages("devtools")